2022–2023 Florida Citrus Production Guide: Plant Growth Regulators

 General Consideration for Use of PGRs in Citrus Groves in Florida

 Because PGRs function by directly influencing plant metabolism, plant response can vary considerably, depending on the variety and plant stress level.
 Therefore, it is recommended that growers become familiar with PGR effects before application.
 Preliminary trials in a small field plot should be conducted before using on a large acreage of trees.
 Most PGRs work best when used with an adjuvant (surfactant, sticker, or spreader).
-PGRs are regulated as pesticides and therefore, label instructions need to be followed—the label is the law.
+PGRs are regulated as pesticides and therefore, label instructions need to be followed.
+The label is the law.
 Table 2 summarizes some of the PGRs that are known to be effective in Florida citrus production.

-Things to consider when applying PGRs are:
+The following are things to consider when applying PGRs:

 - Concentration of active ingredient